University Teaching & Learning

 - Read Museum publications, including past exhibition catalogues.

-Students from any university may propose internship projects for the Museum.
+Students from other universities may propose internship projects for the Museum.
 Past projects have focused on collections management, education, exhibitions, public relations, conservation, and independent research.

 Interns must work with a faculty advisor from their institution and Museum staff to determine the project’s scope and timeline.
-Students are expected to work at least one day per week during their internship and can receive course credit or, in some cases, a small stipend.
+Students are expected to work at least one day per week during their internship.

 The Museum works with Brown University departments to arrange proctorships for graduate students interested in gaining practical museum skills and/or pursuing independent research projects with the Museum’s collections or archives.